Wednesday, November 20, 2024

 Before you dive headfirst into the ice-making business, a glimpse at market trends is crucial.

-• Peak Season: The hottest months, from December to February, witness a surge in demand for ice, with families, businesses, and events all clamouring for a refreshing respite.
+• Peak Season: The hottest months, from December to February, witness a surge in demand for ice.
+Families, businesses, and events all clamour for a refreshing respite.

-• Off-Season: While the demand dips during the cooler months, ice remains a staple for businesses, particularly those in the catering and hospitality industries.
+• Off-Season: While the demand dips during the cooler months, ice remains a staple for businesses.
+This is especially true for those in the catering and hospitality industries.

-• Growth Potential: South Africa’s growing economy and urbanisation have led to a steady demand for ice, and we expect the market to continue its upward trajectory.
+• Growth Potential: South Africa’s growing economy and urbanisation have led to a steady demand for ice.
+We expect the market to continue its upward trajectory.

 Setting the Stage: Finding Your Ice-Making Hub